eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 This information is retrieved by the *DomainParticipant* thanks to activating the :code:`PHYSICAL_DATA_TOPIC`.
 There is also a new *Topic* :code:`hello_world_topic` under *Domain* :code:`0`.

-Making double click in any entity name we could see its specific information, such as name, backend id, QoS, etc.
+Double-clicking any entity name shows its specific information, such as name, backend id, QoS, etc.

 .. thumbnail:: /rst/figures/screenshots/usage_example/Information_subscriber.png
     :align: center